nifad2005/nifad2005/README.md

 ### 🚀 Overview

-Md Nifad Uzzaman is a passionate web developer focused on building modern interfaces using Next.js, TypeScript, TailwindCSS, and MongoDB.
+Passionate web developer focused on building business standard websites.
 Also exploring Machine Learning and Quantum Computing.
 Works with Flutter when needed and  highly passionate about **Python based projects**.

 ---